Built to Build: Blog

 Here’s what this Company Schedule is showing:

-3. The crew that is working the Smith project will go to the Miller project next.
+- The crew that is working on the Smith project will go to the Miller project next.

 A simple Company Schedule will help you see exactly where and when work should be placed on the Schedule in order to complete projects in an efficient way.
 There’s no way to keep all this information in your head without missing important information.

-I would recommend updating the Company Schedule during the weekly Scheduling Meeting (see this post for how to conduct a Weekly Scheduling Meeting).
+I would recommend updating the Company Schedule during the weekly Scheduling Meeting.

 Now that you have an overall and broad outlook on the Company Schedule, it’s time to produce the Project Schedule.